smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Extension of SDL Protocol

 Start Service frame of RPC service will include a parameter called `appInstanceId`.
 Start Service ACK frame of RPC service will include a parameter called `coreInstanceId`.
-Details of these parameters are discussed in proposal [SDL-nnnn: Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].
+Details of these parameters are discussed in proposal [SDL 0142 - Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].

 Start Service ACK frame of RPC service will also include a parameter called `transportPriority` to convey the prioritization of transports from Core to Proxy.
 Details of this parameter is discussed in proposal [SDL-nnnn: Configuring transport priority][transport_priority].